-This product may help some Bariatric people or people with Oedema have problems getting their legs onto a bed
+This product may help some bariatric people or people with oedema who have problems getting their legs onto a bed.

-Lower the bed so when the patient sits down, they will be able to place their bottom as near to the middle of the bed as possible.
-Show the patient where they should sit, so when they are lying down, their head will be on the pillow.
-If the bed does not lower, as an ensemble bed has a fixed height, then the patient may be able to stand on a block to make them taller, so their bottom will go back further on the mattress.
-Pelican make different sizes of Bed Steps (sold separately).
-The height of the steps needed will depend on the height of the patient or the bed.
-The steps are big enough for the patient to stand on and turn around though some people may need assistance.
-The patient should sit safely on the side of the bed before lifting their feet.
+Lower the bed so when the Patient sits down, they will be able to place their bottom as near to the middle of the bed as possible.
+Show the Patient where they should sit, so when they are lying down, their head will be on the pillow.
+If the bed does not lower, as an ensemble bed has a fixed height, then the Patient may be able to stand on a block to make them taller, so their bottom will go back further on the mattress.
+Pelican make different sizes of Bed Steps.
+The height of the steps needed will depend on the height of the Patient or the bed.
+The steps are big enough for the Patient to stand on and turn around though some people may need assistance.
+The Patient should sit safely on the side of the bed before lifting their feet.
 Ensure they will not slip off.

 If using a hoist to lift, fit the Leg Lifter webbing to the Spreader Bar.
 If the hoist does not lower enough, then use the longer loops.
 When starting to lift the legs, move the hoist away from the side of the bed a little, so the Leg Lifter does not ride up under the knees.
-Once the legs are high enough to clear the mattress then move the hoist so the patient’s legs will be on the bed.
+Once the legs are high enough to clear the mattress then move the hoist so the Patient’s legs will be on the bed.
 Practise with the hoist before lifting the legs, to make sure the hoist will fit around the bed legs.
 Remove the Leg Lifter carefully.
-If the patient can bend and open their knees, remove from between the legs.
-It is easier to turn the patient if a Pelican Slide Sheet is tucked under the patient’s buttock and upper thigh that is nearest to the foot end of the bed.
-An alternative is to use the Handi Soft Turn Pads (sold separately).
+If the Patient can bend and open their knees, remove from between the legs.
+It is easier to turn the Patient if a Pelican Bed Slide Sheet is tucked under the Patient’s buttock and upper thigh that is nearest to the foot end of the bed.
+An alternative is to use the Handi Soft Turn Pads.